tefl/tesol certification guide (2026):

 Look for providers that, at first glance:

-• Have a website that looks like it’s been properly designed, updated, and maintained
+- Have a website that looks like it has been properly designed, updated, and maintained

 step 4 - check accreditation